faris404/faris404/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at xanthon e-solutions
-- 🌱 I’m currently learning fastapi
+- 🌱 I’m currently learning fastapi and new python stuff
 - 👯 I’m looking to collaborate on open source project
 - 💬 Ask me about coding and chess
 - ⚡ Fun fact: Love Coding, Coffee and Chess